When Facebook announced earlier this year that it would introduce a dating feature, the reaction was mixed.

 Since the semi-official prospect of a Facebook dating app was first announced, Match Group -- which owns competing dating apps like Tinder -- has largely rebounded, especially since revealing Q2 2018 revenue growth and the introduction of premium features.

 But there's an item to consider regarding Tinder and similar apps.
-Many of them allow users to create accounts and
+Many of them allow users to create accounts and log in with Facebook -- permitting the app access to some of their personal data, like photos and friend lists.

-Now, let's consider the breadth of user data that Facebook owns -- which it has vehemently and repeatedly stated it does not
+Now, let's consider the breadth of user data that Facebook owns -- which it has vehemently and repeatedly stated it does not sell, but uses to help personalize ads.

-When I downloaded my own Facebook data, for instance --
+When I downloaded my own Facebook data, for instance -- seeing how much information was in there got weird, fast.

 When you couple that with the idea of Facebook building an app designed to build romantic connections, it could understandably give users pause.
 But at the same time -- it could be quite effective.